iamkirankumaryadav/Library/Statistics/Statistics.md

 - The model is trained on the training dataset and then tested on the testing dataset.
 - The model is evaluated on the validation dataset which helps to increase the accuracy.
 - The testing dataset thus acts as the unseen dataset, which can be used to estimate generalization error.
-- **Generalization Error:** The expected error when the model is applied to a real-world dataset post deployment.
+- **Generalization Error:** The expected error when the model is applied to a real-world dataset post-deployment.

 **Descriptive Statistics gives you a summary of your data and Inferential Statistics provides a conclusion for your data**